 Added to which, by defining and designing the programme as personal development, enrichment, experience, life-learning, etc (there are many highly appealing and worthy ways to specify and describe a programme like this) - and not being afraid of doing so - you will attract the right sort of people into it; ie., the more emotionally mature and positive ones, who want to do it for the learning and experience, rather than purely for the chance of a promotion into management.

 The irony of course is that students who respond to a learning and personal enrichment opportunity per se, with no guarantees or allusions to management promotion, will be the best management candidates of all.

-Assess and analyse how training and development is organized and the way that training is prioritised.
-Think about improvements to training organization and planning that would benefit the organisation.
+Assess and analyse how training and development is organised and the way that training is prioritised.
+Think about improvements to training organisation and planning that would benefit the organisation.

 Review the business strategy/positioning/mission/plans (and HR strategy if any exists) as these statements will help you to establish the central business aims.
 Training should all be traceable back to these business aims, however often it isn't - instead it's often arbitrary and isolated.

 Assess how the training relates to the business aims, and how the effectiveness of the training in moving the business towards these aims is measured.
 Often, training isn't measured at all - it needs to be.